Please use the links below to jump to the main sections on this page:

 - Planning Development Management and Enforcement Privacy Notice (155.9 KB)

-This privacy notice applies to the Environment and Infrastructure Service who carry out statutory planning development management and planning enforcement functions
+This privacy notice applies to the Highways, Transport and Environment Service who carry out statutory planning development management and planning enforcement functions

 - County Council Development (Regulation 3) Monitoring and Enforcement Protocol (41.1 KB)

 Protocol outlining how Surrey County Council monitors and enforces on its own development.